yusiqo/byte64/README.md

 1. **Start Error Monitoring**
    - Use the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`)
-   - Select "Byte: Start Terminal Error Monitoring"
+   - Select "Byte64: Start Terminal Error Monitoring"
    - A notification will appear, and a status bar indicator will show monitoring is active

 2. **Automatic Error Detection**